speckleworks/SpeckleUnity/docfx/articles/gettingStarted.md

 ![Figure4](~/images/gettingStarted4.png)

 This will add a new receiver instance which you can further configure with the ID of the stream it needs to receive as well as an **optional** field of type `Transform` called Stream Root.
 This Stream Root field specifies what object in the scene the stream objects will spawn under.
 If no value is set, a new object will be created by default.
-For now, just paste in the ID of your stream and then enter play mode.
+For now, just paste in the ID of your stream.

 ## Step 3: Receive a Stream

 If you enter play mode now, assuming you configured your manager correctly, you should be able to see your stream appear after a moment, rendered with the material you assigned!
+The waiting time is proportional to the size of the stream.
+At the time of writing, there is currently no feedback on how far along the download is but this will be added in a future release.